-18 The plaque from Pennichuck Water Works regarding the history of the Village Dam has arrived.
-The complete (will say Chamberlain Bridge).
+Signage for the Chamberlain Bridge will be completed; currently on hold although the design is complete (will say Chamberlain Bridge).
 On one side it says Town of Merrimack.
 This sign will be on the opposite side/across from that, in the granite (by the sidewalk).
 When the sidewalk is done some of the wall will have to come down temporarily.
 It will be engraved and put back.